https://newsletter.en.creamermedia.com

 More precisely, Phase II of AESTAP Mission 300 will assist governments to improve their planning, electricity regulations and tariffs, to allow investments to proceed, as well as ensure better research, data and learning across the respective countries by means of instruments such as regional energy forums and the Electricity Regulatory Index.
 It will also reinforce utilities, so that they can deliver power more reliably and with fewer losses, and put experts, in advisory roles, within the various national energy Compact Delivery and Monitoring Units (CDMUs).

 These CDMUs were created under AESTAP Mission 300 Phase I. They are situated within the governments concerned and coordinate their energy reforms and keep track of their progress.
-Under Phase I, assistance was provided to train the personal of these units, establish monitoring tools, and assist governments to plan their next moves.
+Under Phase I, assistance was provided to train the personnel of these units, establish monitoring tools, and assist governments to plan their next moves.

 Edited by Creamer Media Reporter